-Frank M. Mathews is a rebooter with a twist — he never really stopped working, he just passed up several opportunities to officially retire.
-He has extended his active working career well into his 70’s.
+Frank M. Mathews was a rebooter with a twist – he never really stopped working, he just passed up several opportunities to officially retire.
+He extended his active working career well into his 70’s.
 His motivation?
 “Being able to help other people.”

-Frank is a dentist.
-He no longer practices dentistry, but provides dental health and education services in schools and dental clinics in and around Atlanta, GA.
+Frank was a dentist.
+After closing his dental practice in 2005, he provided dental health and education services in schools and dental clinics in and around Atlanta, GA.
 He passed away in 2019.

-Frank has distinguished himself in a number of ways during his career.
-He opened one of the first dental clinics in Atlanta for Hispanic patients, helped organize a dental clinic in the then Soviet Socialist Republic of Georgia, and opened the first dental clinic for HIV patients in Georgia.
+Frank distinguished himself in a number of ways during his career.
+He opened one of the first dental clinics in Atlanta for Hispanic patients, helped organize a dental clinic in the then-Soviet Socialist Republic of Georgia, and opened the first dental clinic for HIV patients in Georgia.
 “A man called me one day and asked if I treated HIV-positive patients.
 I told him regretfully that I did not, but after the call I felt very bad about it.
-So I decided to go out and organize a clinic especially for HIV-positive patients.
-Now there are several in Atlanta, including one at Grady Memorial Hospital.”
+So I decided to go out and organize a clinic especially for HIV-positive patients.”
+Now there are several in Atlanta, including one at Grady Memorial Hospital.

-In recognition of his service, Frank was honored with the Jules Terry Memorial Award, presented annually at Jekyll Island to the most outstanding worker in public health in Georgia.
+In recognition of his service, Frank was honored with the Jules Terry Memorial Award, presented annually to the most outstanding worker in public health in Georgia.

 “I agreed to come in one day a week, Wednesday,” Frank said.
 “I helped the new director and he’s now going full steam.
 Then they asked me if I would continue my educational work with the schools, and consider two days a week, so before long it was Tuesday and Wednesday.
 Now it’s Tuesday, Wednesday and Thursday.”